Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

 An ```InputMultiplexer``` contains a list of InputProcessors, which makes sure every screen overlay will be responsive.

 ## Input Polling
-Continuous actions takes place over an _interval_ of time.
+Continuous actions take place over an _interval_ of time.
 E.g holding down a key for a period of time.
 Input polling repeatedly checks the status of an input device (such as a keyboard).

 ## New Imports

 **import com.badlogic.gdx.InputProcessor** - An InputProcessor is used to receive input events from the keyboard and the touch screen (mouse on the desktop).
-For this it has to be registered with the Input.setInputProcessor(InputProcessor) method.
+For this, it has to be registered with the Input.setInputProcessor(InputProcessor) method.
 It will be called each frame before the call to ApplicationListener.render().
 Each method returns a boolean in case you want to use this with the InputMultiplexer to chain input processors.

 **import com.badlogic.gdx.InputMultiplexer** - An InputProcessor that delegates to an ordered list of other InputProcessors.
 Delegation for an event stops if a processor returns true, which indicates that the event was handled.